 Each program installed on your system stores a set of temporary data called a cache.
 This will be stored in a folder on the system.
 It is intended for faster retrieval of data when using Spotify in the future.

 Usually, cached data is harmless, but it can sometimes be corrupted.
-When it gets corrupted, you are likely to face 'Spotify something went wrong' while using the application.
+When it gets corrupted, you are likely to face 'Spotify something went wrong when logging in' while using the application.
 In most cases, clearing the application's cache can solve the problem.

 Here is how you can clear Spotify cache to solve 'Something went wrong Spotify PC'.